Caracas, Venezuela - Things to Do in Caracas

 When to Visit

-The best time to visit Caracas is during the dry season from December to April, when rainfall is minimal and temperatures are more comfortable for sightseeing.
-The city enjoys a spring-like climate year-round due to its elevation, with temperatures rarely exceeding 80°F (27°C).
-Avoid the rainy season (May-November) when afternoon downpours can disrupt outdoor activities, though this period offers lush green landscapes and fewer crowds at major attractions.
+The best time to visit Caracas is during the dry season from December to April when rainfall is minimal and temperatures are most comfortable.
+The city enjoys a spring-like climate year-round due to its elevation, with temperatures ranging from 18-28°C (64-82°F).
+The rainy season (May-November) brings afternoon showers but shouldn't deter visitors as mornings are typically clear.
+December through February offers the most pleasant weather with lower humidity, while March and April can be slightly hotter before the rains begin.

 Insider Tips